pingcap/talent-plan/tidb/mapreduce/README.md

 This is the Map-Reduce homework for PingCAP Talent Plan Online of week 2.

-There is a simple Map-Reduce framework and you should use it to extract the 10 most frequent URLs from data files.
+There is a uncompleted Map-Reduce framework, you should complete it and use it to extract the 10 most frequent URLs from data files.

 ## Getting familiar with the source

 The simple Map-Reduce framework is defined in `mapreduce.go`.

+It is uncompleted and you should fill your code below comments `YOUR CODE HERE`.

 The map and reduce function are defined as same as MIT 6.824 lab 1.
 ```